 Montgomery County is currently working with the State of Maryland to study three corridors for possible BRT implementation.
 The corridors are:

-Eventually, additional corridors are planned for other parts of the county, as noted in the Countywide Tranist Corridors Functional Master Plan.
+Additional corridors are planned for other parts of the county, as noted in the Countywide Tranist Corridors Functional Master Plan.

 Bus Rapid Transit is for anyone who wants to save precious time and money when they travel around the county.
 BRT will serve local residents, commuters, and transit users who want cost-effective, quick, comfortable, more frequent transport to destinations along designated corridors.
-Learn more about who benefits from this new transit option and how.
+Learn more about who can benefit from this new transit option and how.

 MCDOT has received an award as a result of its application to the USDOT's Tiger VIII grant program.
-The grant could provide funds for the BRT project on U.S. 29.
+The grant will provide partial funding for the BRT project on U.S. 29.
 See more details on our Tiger Grant page.

-For news specific to the corridor advisory committees, click on the button "Corridor Advisory Committees" at top of this page.
+For news specific to the corridor advisory committee, click on the button "Corridor Advisory Committees" at top of this page.